Reviews You Can Rely On

 Responsiveness

 This shoe is optimized for easy running.
-I found it felt best on relaxed runs when getting in the miles was the main goal.
+It feels best on relaxed runs when getting in the miles is the primary goal.
 At those paces, the ZoomX feels smooth and has a pleasant bounce.
-As I pushed into more moderate efforts, the shoe started to firm up just a bit, but retained the smooth rolling sensation.
-The shoe doesn't feel great at uptempo paces.
-That's less a result of the midsole, and more a result of the overall bulk and heft of the shoe.
+As we pushed into more moderate efforts, the shoe started to firm up just a bit, but retained the smooth rolling sensation.
+The shoe doesn't feel great at uptempo paces as a result of the overall bulk and heft of the shoe.
 It doesn't feel particularly heavy, but it is.

 This is a great option for longer efforts, easy days, relaxed running, and maybe gentle progression runs.
-I would not recommend this shoe as an option for runners who want a highly versatile shoe or one that will feel great on faster workouts.
+This shoe is not the best option for runners who want a highly versatile shoe that will feel great on faster workouts.

 nike vomero 18 - for how heavy it is, the vomero doesn't feel like it once you're...